General information about soldering. Solders and fluxes

 surfaces are adjusted to each other by sawing and thoroughly cleaned of dirt, oxide films and fats mechanically or chemically;

-Safety.
+Occupational safety.
 When soldering and tinning, the following safety rules must be observed:

-work in polluted premises is not allowed;
+work in gas-polluted areas is not allowed;

-sulfuric acid should be stored in glass bottles with ground stoppers; you need to use only diluted acid;
+sulfuric acid should be stored in glass bottles with ground stoppers; You need to use only diluted acid;

-for an electric soldering iron, the handle must be dry and non-conductive.
+For an electric soldering iron, the handle must be dry and non-conductive.

 Tinning